eyra/port/README.md

 ### Pre-commit hooks
 Before committing to github [Husky](https://github.com/typicode/husky) runs all the necessary scripts to make sure the code conforms to `ts-standard`, all the tests run green, and the `dist` folder is up-to-date.

+## Digital Data Donation Infrastructure (D3I)

+The D3i project is funded by the PDI-SSH and is a collaboration between six Dutch universities and Eyra.

+The consortium is composed of researchers from:

+* University of Amsterdam
+* Radboud University Nijmegen
+* VU Amsterdam
+* Utrecht University
+* Tilburg University
+* Erasmus University Rotterdam

+## D3i Pilot

+The first phase of the project ended in December 2022 and resulted in an MVP solution to run one Port app on top of a Next bundle.
+This Next + Port combi can be released as a Docker image and deployed on [Azure Web App Service](https://azure.microsoft.com/en-us/products/app-service/web).